 The Rural Unit for Health and Social Affairs (RUHSA)

 K.V.Kuppam and the surrounding area are unusual in that they are served by RUHSA, the Rural Unit for Health and Social Affairs.
-RUHSA is a department of the Christian Medical College and Hospital (CMC) in Vellore.
-It was initially set up in 1977 as an outreach project by Dr Daleep Mukerji, who is now Head of Christian Aid (www.christianaid.org.uk).
+RUHSA is a department of Christian Medical College Vellore (CMC).
+It was initially set up in 1977 as an outreach project by Dr Daleep Mukerji, who went on to become Head of Christian Aid (www.christianaid.org.uk).

 RUHSA began with three objectives.
 To provide: